HadisArefanJazi/student-enrollment-api-chatbot/README.md

-# Student Enrollment API Chatbot
+# Student Enrollment REST API and Terminal Chatbot

 This project is a small FastAPI application for querying student enrollment counts by year.
 It also includes a terminal chatbot example that extracts a year from a natural-language question and asks the running API for the corresponding enrollment record.